synergycodes/ng-diagram/apps/docs/src/content/docs/api/Services/NgDiagramService.md

 > `readonly` **actionState**: `Signal`\<`Readonly`\<[`ActionState`](/docs/api/types/actionstate/)\>\>

-Reactive signal that tracks the current action state.
+Reactive signal that tracks the current action state (readonly).
-Updates automatically when actions like resizing, rotating, or linking start/end.
+This signal is managed internally by the diagram and updates automatically when actions like resizing, rotating, or linking start/end.

+ - This property cannot be modified directly.

 ***